Minnesota Sales Tax Calculator 2026

 What this calculator does not include automatically

-Minnesota rate guidance notes that some special local taxes are outside general-rate calculations.
+Minnesota rate guidance notes that some special local taxes are outside general-rate lookup tables.
 This page follows that rule.
-It focuses on general sales/use estimation and keeps special categories separate.
+It includes state-level liquor gross receipts and cannabis profiles, but it keeps special local taxes, fees, and product-specific statutory bases separate.

 That boundary is intentional.
 It prevents hidden assumptions and keeps output easier to explain.
-If a special local tax applies to your transaction, add that treatment separately after running this baseline estimate.
+If a special local tax or fee applies to your transaction, add that treatment separately after running this baseline estimate or use a verified custom special-rate override when that treatment is properly documented as a percentage.

 | Tax Context | Classification | Included Automatically? |